When AI Creates Margin, Who Gets It?

 One of the subtler effects of AI is the habit of letting the tool do the thinking you used to do yourself.
 You reach for it before you’ve sat with the problem, before you’ve let the uncomfortable question breathe.

-Design thinking builds the opposite muscle: observe, synthesize, imagine, test, learn.
-Repeat.
+Design thinking builds the opposite habit of mind: observe, synthesize, imagine, test, learn, repeat.
 These aren’t soft skills.
-They’re the capabilities that keep unexpected ideas alive long enough to find an audience.
+They’re capabilities that keep unexpected ideas alive long enough to find an audience.
 Design thinking keeps you oriented toward the adjacent possible rather than the algorithmic average.

 Two paths (a quick mental model)